ecyht2/Nottingham-Report-Template/README.md

 | \studentid{id}          | Sets the student ID               |
 | \title{title}           | Sets the report title             |

+## Credits

+Thank you [sanjib-sen](https://github.com/sanjib-sen) for providing the dev container for github codespaces.
+The container can be found [here](https://github.com/sanjib-sen/weblatex-docker).

 ## License

 This repository including images except for Nottingham logo is license under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).